 Every year another group of anxious, yet excited, graduates get ready to receive to walk the stage and hold those diplomas high.
 Some of these grads will be wise and visit their campus career centers early to get a jump start on the job search to get that first job.
 Unfortunately, most new grads will walk away from campus with a lot of debt and no job.
 The Washington Post actually reports that four out of five students graduate without having that first job.

-After working for 15 years with college graduates on the college to work pipeline, there are definitely some strategies that will help new graduates land that first job after graduation.
+After working with many college graduates on the college to work pipeline, there are definitely some strategies that will help new graduates land that first job after graduation.

 How to land your first job after graduation